opensearch-project/documentation-website/_dashboards/index.md

 # What is OpenSearch Dashboards?

-OpenSearch Dashboards is the default visualization tool for data in OpenSearch.
-It also serves as a user interface for many of the OpenSearch plugins, including security, alerting, Index State Management, SQL, and more.
+OpenSearch Dashboards is the preferred visualization platform for analyzing data in OpenSearch.
+It serves as the user interface for many openSearch features, including security, alerting, index state management, SQL, and more.

+Out-of-the-box OpenSearch Dashboards includes several tools for discovering and visualizing data, and OpenSearch provides a full suite of plugins that you can use to monitor events, identify trends, and automate recurring activities.

 ![Sample dashboards]({site.url}}{{site.baseurl}}/images/dashboards-example.png)